legolason/IMBH_catalog/README.md

 ## The intermediate-mass black hole (IMBH) catalog for reverberation mapping

-To fill the IMBH gap, we plan to conduct an IMBH-RM project to precisely measure the black hole masses of a dozen IMBH candidates.
+To fill the IMBH gap, we plan to conduct an IMBH-RM project (PI: Hengxiao Guo) to precisely measure the black hole masses of a dozen IMBH candidates.
 This catalog includes 985 broad-line IMBH candidates compiled from previous literature (see references in the catalog).
 We will keep it updated, with the total number of targets remaining unchanged and additional information appended.

 ### Publications: